lantonov/asmFish/README.md

 # asmFish
-This branch contains the old executables
+This branch contains all executables